eBay/TrustFabric/Overview.md

 -   Weak security model

 To solve these challenges, a comprehensive, secure, interoperable and flexible approach is needed.

 Goals
 =====

 1. Standardize identity representation, bootstrapping, verification, and validation

-1. Federate application identities across clusters, security-zones and life-cycles
+1. Federate application identities across clusters, security-zones and life-cycles, while retaining and associating the origin with application identity.

 1. Improve security posture by eliminating static secrets (**password-less**), reducing attack surface and bringing accountability.
 Trust and dynamic evaluation of trust are the new security anchors for application identity.

 1. Improve resiliency and reliability by making authentication, access and authorization decision local

 1. Standardize authentication and authorization for User-to-App, App-to-App, User-to-App-to-App and App-to-App-to-App scenarios

 1. Achieve interoperability (OAuth2, OIDC, UMA 2.0 etc) and ease of adoption